First Day of School Read Alouds For Teachers

 Our Class Is A Family by Shannon Olsen and Sandie Sonke

 It might be surprising for learners to realize that their class may become like a family to them since they spend so much time together, and this book illustrates that idea in a sweet and straightforward way.
-A lovely book to share in the first few days of school!
+A lovely first day of school read aloud book to share with students!

 Big Boys Cry by Jonty Howley